ITR-MOD/ITR2-ExampleMod/Readme.md

    IntoTheRadius2/Content/Paks
    ```

-2. Locate the three `pakchunk5000-Windows` files and rename them to:
+2. Locate the three files titled `pakchunkXYZ-Windows`, XYZ being the number you set in previous steps, and rename them to:

    ```
    <modname>_P